tgross/gilamon/README.rst

 GilaMon is an open source project managed using `Mercurial`_ version control.
 The repository is hosted on `Bitbucket`_, so contributing is simple: fork the project and commit back your changes.
 Please keep in mind the following about contributing:

   * Contributed code must be written in the existing style.
 Please follow `PEP 8`_ and check out your code with `pylint`_.
   * Run the tests before committing your changes.
 If your changes break the build, they won't be accepted.
+There's a batch script in the root directory that will discover and run all tests.
   * If you're adding new functionality, you must include basic tests and documentation.